10/30/2024

 Richard Fellinger

 Hey, good morning.
 I wanted to ask about expenses.
-Just a bit of margin expansion remains pretty solid year to date versus the 50 basis points last year.
+Just city, but a margin expansion remains pretty solid year to date versus the 50 basis points last year.
 Maybe just on the longer term outlook, could you remind us how you think about expense growth and margin expansion as we start to think about the next few years?
+Thanks.

 speaker

-Thanks.
-Sure, it's Sarah.
+Sure.
+It's Sarah.
 Thanks for your question, Richard.
 When we talk about expenses, I think it's always helpful to take a multi-year view.
-And so if you looked at our historical growth, just as a baseline from 16 to 23, we'll take this year out for a second, we averaged about 10% year over year growth.
-If you looked at that period, you would know, and obviously we spent a lot of time on this, it's not linear and it depends, that expense growth really depends on what the revenue growth environment is, the business investments that we're making.
-And so within that average of 10%, we've seen lows of 4% in certain years and 19 as an example, and highs of 15% based on environment and also things like acquisitions.
-So when we're looking forward, bring it forward to the current quarter, no better example, I think.
-We've seen expense growth about 25% well above our historical average, but really makes sense given the strong environment that we're in, the strong top line performance, and then you factor in two acquisitions that we've made this year and some of the accelerated investments we've talked about previously.
+And so if you looked at our historical growth just as a baseline from 16 to 23, we'll take this year out for a second, we averaged about 10% year-over-year growth.
+If you looked at that period, you would know, and obviously we spent a lot of time on this, it's not linear and it depends, that expense growth really depends on what the revenue growth environment is, business investments that we're making.
+Within that average of 10%, we've seen lows of 4% in certain years, and 19 as an example, and highs of 15% based on environment and also things like acquisition.
+So when we're looking forward, you know, like, you know, bring it forward to the current order, no better example, I think.
+We've seen expense growth about 25%, well above our historical average.
+But really makes sense given the strong environment that we're in, the strong top line performance.
+And then you factor in two acquisitions that we've made this year and some of the accelerated investments we've talked about previously.
 So I think one of the big things as you think about going forward that's helpful to unpack is the biggest driver of our expense growth is typically comp.
-If you take this quarter, 70% of the comp growth as an example is discretionary or variable.
-So you really see the flexibility in our operating model, whether it's performance related, compensation, or new hiring that's at our discretion, and obviously the inclusion of ICD.
-We typically give our guidance out next quarter and we'll continue to follow that cadence.
+If you take this quarter, 70% of the comp growth, as an example, is discretionary or variable.
+So you really see the flexibility in our operating model, whether it's performance-related compensation or new hiring that's at our discretion and obviously the inclusion of ICD.
+We typically give our guidance out next quarter, and we'll continue to follow that cadence.
 But there are a couple things as you're thinking about 2025 worth calling out, some of which we did call out in our prepared remarks.
 One is ICD.
-Obviously there's seven months of incremental expense around that acquisition.
-That's about 35 million to factor into your models.
+Obviously, there's seven months of incremental expense around that acquisition.
+That's about $35 million to factor into your models.
 And then the second is higher occupancy expense.
-We are moving our New York headquarters next year and given the overlap in rent and the larger footprint that it will have, we've highlighted about $7 million in the second half of next year to expect as an uptick in those lines.
+We are moving our New York headquarters next year, and given the overlap in rent and the larger footprint that it will have, We've highlighted about $7 million in the second half of next year to expect as an uptick in those lines.
 Beyond that, what I will say is given the operating leverage of the business, we do expect to have margin expansion.
 We're still committed to that.
-We obviously wanna balance investing for growth with scaling the platform.
+We obviously want to balance investing for growth with scaling the platform.
 I would expect that margin expansion to be slightly more muted given some of the things I just called out.
-But we maintain a lot of flexibility and we've kind of demonstrated that track record throughout the years.
-So hopefully that helps and we'll obviously formalize expense guidance next quarter.
+But we maintain a lot of flexibility, and we've kind of demonstrated that track record throughout the years.
+So hopefully that helps, and we'll obviously formalize expense guidance next quarter.
 Thanks.

 speaker